PlasmaHH/vdb/doc/ASM.md

 There isn't too much you can do, but adding more colours sometimes helps to distinguish the arrows better.

+Per default the instructions are sorted by address.
+You can disable that by setting `vdb-asm-sort` to `False` to make them appear in the order gdb produces them, which will however break jump arrows in case you have functions in multiple chunks and reverse order.

 ### `dis/<context>`
 This limits the displayed disassembly to the context of the passed amount of lines around the `$rip` marker.
 Should there be no such marker, this has no special effect.
 Note that the whole disassembly will be generated, filtered, and